stratisproject/Documentation/source/SmartContracts/Tutorial1-LocalSidechain/running-the-local-smart-contracts-miner.rst

     MISS means that miner didn't produce a block at the timestamp he was supposed to.
     ...

-Now the mining node is running.
-However, the miner will not mine because it requires a file containing its private federation key.
+Although the mining node is running, the miner will not mine because it requires a file containing its private federation key.

 Adding the federation private key
 -----------------------------------